jefftranter/6502/asm/2ksa/README.txt

 Page 28: The first instruction "LDA #00" should be "LDY #00".

 Page 34: The syntax of some instructions is unusual, e.g. "LDAX MODTAB 01" means "LDAX MODTAB+01" or in the more conventional CC65 assembler, "LDA MODTAB+1,X".

 The binary dump at the end of the document was very useful for conforming that my assembled version exactly matched the original.
 The only discrepancy in this listing is that the addresses for the I/O routines (GETCH, etc.) do not match the KIM-1 ROM addresses.
-This could be because the code was using the alternative I/O system listed in Appendix A. Or possibly this dump was for a SYM-1 system as the listing says "SYM USER'S GROUP" ?
+This is because the dump was for a SYM system as the listing says "SYM USER'S GROUP" (see page 55 of the manual for the changes for a SYM computer).

 Note that the last column in the memory dump is a checksum, an 8-bit running total of the bytes in the file up to that point.
+I found this useful to help in checking that my program matched the listing.